- Interned at: McAllister & Quinn LLC http://www.linkedin.com/in/oliviaosier

 What advice would you give to students entering internships in Washington D.C.?

-Take full advantage of every experience your offered.
+Take full advantage of every experience you are offered.
 Go on as many informational interviews as you can.
 Use your professors and mentors as tools for advice and guides of the city.